 Answer: During the first week our newborn puppies only gained about 1-3 ounces per day averaging about 2 ounces per day.
 In week 8, some days our pups gained as much as 10+ ounces in a day with an average of about 4-5 ounces per day for our bigger puppies.

 The extreme fluctuations we saw with puppies gaining 10+ ounces in a day were because I wasn’t consistent when weighing the puppies.
 Somedays I weighed the pups before feeding and some days after.

 *Of course these numbers are based on our litters of Golden Retrievers.

 QUICK TIP: When it comes to your newborn puppy weight chart the most important thing is to make sure each puppy is gaining weight every day.
-If a puppy does not gain or loses weight one day then monitor him very closely and make sure he gains weight the next day.
+If a puppy does not gain or lose weight one day then monitor him very closely and make sure he gains weight the next day.

 Printable Puppy Weight Chart PDF

 Did we mention that we put together a Printable Puppy Weight Chart PDF?